Rotman Commerce - Special Topics Courses

 Breadth Requirements: BR 3

-Students will engage in experiential learning with guest speakers to craft comprehensive marketing plans.
-This course will deliver insights and skills needed to thrive in the fast-paced, ever-changing world of service marketing, where anticipating customer needs and providing unparalleled service and value.
+Engaging in experiential learning with guest speakers, students will have the opportunity to craft comprehensive marketing plans that reflect both traditional strategies and innovative AI-driven solutions.
+This course will deliver insights and skills needed to thrive in the fast-paced, ever-changing world of service marketing, where anticipating customer needs, leveraging AI, and providing unparalleled service and value are essential for success.

 Prerequisite: 9.0+ Credits; and RSM270H1 (Please note that this course is open to 3rd and 4th year students)